0simp/AviaMobilePlugins/README.md

 All my plugins for [Avia Client Mobile](https://github.com/0simp/AviaClientMobile)

+# 3TapReply

+Allows you to reply to a message by tapping it 3 times

 # MobileCSSPlus

 Mobile optimised version of [Monaco CSS](https://raw.githubusercontent.com/AvaLilac/Ava-s-AviaClient-Plugins/refs/heads/main/QuickCSSPlus.js).
 Adds a clear and paste button because select all and paste functions don't work in the editor on mobile